dinovski/histomx/README.md

 ```

 **OPTION 1 (without git):**
-* Click the 'Code' button and then 'Download ZIP'
+* Click the 'Code' button at the top of this repository and then 'Download ZIP'
 * Unzip and copy this directory (histomx-main) to your working directory (eg. ~/Desktop)

 **OPTION 2 (with git version control):**